marcinzh/skutek/README.md

 - Use of intersection types in lieu of union types (which Scala doesn't have), to model sets of effects.

-- Use of classic OOP inheritence to provide effect extensiblity.
+- Use of classic OOP inheritence as the way of extending the monad with new operations.

 # Example